I hope you are having a great Black Friday.

 This movement works on getting an adductor stretch, while also imparting some controlled rotation through internal and external rotation.
 Considering how overlooked adductors are to general health and function of the hips and knees.
 They can definitely stand having some direct work once in a while.

 #2: Half Kneeling Elastic Thoracic Rotations

 Half Kneeling Elastic Thoracic Rotations

 This is an active and vertical movement similar to the side lying thoracic rotation.
-With most mobility drills, there should be a progression to coming off the floor into a more vertical position so that the usability of that mobility can be more applicable.
+With most mobility drills, there should be a progression to coming off the floor into a more vertical position, so that the usability of that mobility can be more applicable.
 This movement relies on core control to develop hip and thoracic spine rotation, plus some extension of the spine to accommodate the arm movement.
-Try to reach the arm as high as possible and get the biceps as close to the ear as possible.
+Try to reach your arm as high as possible and get your biceps as close to the ear as possible.